10 unmissable things to do at Winter Wonderland London 2017

 4. Brave the world’s biggest travelling rollercoaster

 Munich Looping is the largest mobile coaster on the planet, and definitely one for the brave.
-Although you may recognise it from Germany’s Oktoberfest, it’s the first time the ride has made it to the UK.
+Although you may recognise it from Germany’s Oktoberfest, it’s the second time the ride has made it to the UK.
 You can buy tokens for this and other rides at various booths inside Winter Wonderland, or use the contactless payment option, Tap & Ride.

 5. See Cinderella on Ice